Breast: Evolutionary development

 It has been suggested by zoologists Avishag and Amotz Zahavi that the size of the human breasts can be explained by the handicap theory of sexual dimorphism.
 This would see the explanation for larger breasts as them being an honest display of the women's health and ability to grow and carry them in her life.
 Prospective mates can then evaluate the genes of a potential mate for their ability to sustain her health even with the additional energy demanding burden she is carrying.

-The zoologist Desmond Morris describes a sociobiological approach in his popular science book The Naked Ape.
-He suggests, by making comparisons with the other primates, that breasts evolved to replace swelling buttocks as a sex signal, of ovulation.
+The zoologist Desmond Morris describes a sociobiological approach in his science book The Naked Ape.
+He suggests, by making comparisons with the other primates, that breasts evolved to replace swelling buttocks as a sex signal of ovulation.
 He notes how humans have, relatively speaking, large penises as well as large breasts.
 Furthermore, early humans adopted bipedalism and face-to-face coitus.
 He therefore suggested enlarged sexual signals helped maintain the bond between a mated male and female even though they performed different duties and therefore were separated for lengths of time.

-The study The Evolution of the Human Breast (2001) proposed that the rounded shape of a woman's breast evolved to prevent the sucking infant offspring from suffocating while feeding at the teat; that is, because of the human infant's small jaw, which did not project from the face to reach the nipple, he or she might block the nostrils against the mother's breast if it were of a flatter form (cf. common chimpanzee).
+A 2001 study proposed that the rounded shape of a woman's breast evolved to prevent the sucking infant offspring from suffocating while feeding at the teat; that is, because of the human infant's small jaw, which did not project from the face to reach the nipple, they might block the nostrils against the mother's breast if it were of a flatter form (compare with the common chimpanzee).
 Theoretically, as the human jaw receded into the face, the woman's body compensated with round breasts.